dwhit15/quatematics/README.md

 This library has been used extensively on Ubuntu 14.04 with Python 2.7.
 Performance on other platforms is unknown.

+Feel free to use or contribute to this library in any way.

 ## Usage

 ### Quaternion Creation and Manipulation